Manual Installation

 If you wish to customize the Dokploy installation on your server, you can modify several enviroment variables:

-2. TRAEFIK_SSL_PORT - Set to another port if you want to use a different port for SSL.
+- DATABASE_URL - Set to another database url if you want to use a different database.

-6. DATABASE_URL - Set to another database url if you want to use a different database.
+- REDIS_HOST - Set to another redis url if you want to use a different redis.

-7. REDIS_HOST - Set to another redis url if you want to use a different redis.
+- TZ - Set to another timezone if you want to use a different timezone.

 Installation Script